humaidmd/xkcd-data-analytics-case-study/README.md

 Create `raw_xkcd_comics` in the `xkcd_raw` dataset using your final schema.

-> [TODO: Add the exact table creation method here if you want to show it]
-> For example: BigQuery SQL, notebook, or script path used in your repo

 ### 3. Run the historical load

 Run the ingestion code once to:

 * test a single comic insert
 * then backfill all available comics into `raw_xkcd_comics`

-> [TODO: Add the exact script or notebook path used for historical load]

 ### 4. Build the staging view